 How big is a 50/55 gallon tank?

-As hobbyists transition from the midsized tanks and into the realm of the large tanks, most of them confuse the 50 gallon tank and the 55 gallon tank.
+As hobbyists transition from midsized tanks and into the realm of large tanks, most of them confuse the 50-gallon tank and the 55-gallon tank.
 It is understandable, however, since the size difference might seem trivial to the casual lookers.
 However, this mere difference in size affects the whole space, and in turn the number of fish you can stock in the tank.

-The typical 50 gallon tank usually stands at 36 x 18 x 19 in inches.
+The typical 50-gallon tank usually stands 36 x 18 x 19 in inches.
 It is mostly used to create a harmonious and colorful community tank, with the opportunity the size allows for.
 It is typically in a long tank shape.

-With the 55 gallon tank, matters are quite different.
-There are a number of variations for the 55 gallon fish tank, with the rectangular tank being the first.
-It stands at 48 x 13 x 20 and used mostly to create themes and designs that are best utilized in the horizontal orientation.
-The 50 gallon corner tank is the second well-known variation, which is at 40 x 39 x 54.
+With the 55-gallon tank, matters are quite different.
+There are a number of variations for the 55-gallon fish tank, with the rectangular tank being the first.
+It stands at 48 x 13 x 20 and is used mostly to create themes and designs that are top-tier utilized in the horizontal orientation.
+The 50-gallon corner tank is the second well-known variation, which is at 40 x 39 x 54.
 The unique shape of its back end makes it fit easily with a corner, while the curved front end provides stunning visuals from inside the tank.

 How to Setup and Use

-Like in any other tanks, the process for setting up the 55 gallon fish tank involves enough patience and carefulness.
+Like in any other tank, the process of setting up the 55-gallon fish tank involves enough patience and carefulness.
 Since every step will be integral for the safety of your fish (and invertebrates, live plants, etc.), no step should be taken lightly.

 WASHING – Wash everything, from the tank equipment, the substrate, and the tank itself.
 Assuming it was stored in the shop for a time, it is only wise to clean it up first.